-This memorandum is intended to notify changes for COVID-19 number of days required for isolation and updated requirements for quarantine rounds.
+This memorandum outlines changes for the number of days required for isolation and updated requirements for quarantine rounds.

 New isolation timeframe